ruoshui-git/grapher/README.md

-# NETLOGO
+# Grapher

-This repo contains my most important works in NetLogo.
-Maybe I'll use them in the future at some point.

-To use/view them, you need to [download NetLogo](https://ccl.northwestern.edu/netlogo/).
+To use/view the NetLogo models, you need to [download NetLogo](https://ccl.northwestern.edu/netlogo/).

-# Files

 `grapher.nlogo` - most complete; graphing calculator, able to graph \*most\* implicit graphs